-- Achievement will be measured at the completion of a student's program during the thesis defense, scored using a rubric. - This is a direct measure of student learning. - Effective written communication skills will be evaluated through the written thesis.
-The thesis advisory / examination committee will evaluate the quality and organization of content, quality of references, style, and adherence to convention in writing, attention to detail, and overall effectiveness and credibility in delivery. - The rubric used for scoring is attached to this assessment plan.
+- Achievement will be measured at the completion of a student's program during the dissertation defense, scored using a rubric. - This is a direct measure of student learning. - Effective written communication skills will be evaluated through the written dissertation.
+The dissertation advisory / examination committee will evaluate the quality and organization of content, quality of references, style, and adherence to convention in writing, attention to detail, and overall effectiveness and credibility in delivery. - The rubric used for scoring is attached to this assessment plan.

-- Acceptable: 70% of M.S. students defending their thesis will score "proficient" or greater. - Ideal: All of the M.S. students defending their thesis will score "proficient" or greater.
+- Acceptable: 70% of PhD students defending their dissertation will score "proficient" or greater. - Ideal: All of the PhD students defending their dissertation will score "proficient" or greater.